Oleksandriia: 20th century

-On 6 August 1941, (during World War II) the Red Army of the Soviet Union left the city to the Nazi Germany Wehrmacht without fight.
+On 6 August 1941, (during World War II) the Red Army of the Soviet Union left the city to the Nazi Germany Wehrmacht without a fight.
 During the Nazi occupation, the city lost almost its entire Jewish population (est. ~2,500).
 The Nazi administration also executed over 5,500 Soviet prisoners of war as part of the Nazi stance on the issue of the Soviets not signing the 1929 Geneva Convention.
 The city was recovered by the Soviet armed forces on 6 December 1943.

+Recent history

+In 2013, 82,819 residents lived here.